Ancient and Modern Approaches to Plague Prevention

 Order now

-Plague was first made known in the United States in 1900, due to rat infested steamships that had sailed from areas that had the disease, mostly Asia.
-The last urban epidemic of rat associated plague in the U.S. occurred in Los Angeles in the years 1924 and 1935.
-Since that time, plague has taken place in rural and semi-rural areas of the western U.S., generally in semi and upland forests and grasslands where many different kinds of rodent species can be found (Plague, 2015).
-Plague epidemics have appeared in Africa, Asia, and South America.
-Over the years there has been a big shift in cases from Asia to Africa with nearly 90% of all cases and deaths in the last five years taking place in Madagascar, Tanzania, Mozambique, Malawi, Uganda, and the Democratic Republic of the Congo.
-Africa is specifically in danger for a number of reasons.
-Some of these reasons include poor rural communities that usually are found in close proximity to rodents, lack of money, and long distances from health facilities frequently results in delay in seeking health care and getting treatment (Stenseth, et al., 2008).
+Plague was first introduced to the United States in 1900 through rat-infested steamships from Asia.
+The last urban outbreak occurred in Los Angeles between 1924 and 1935.
+Since then, plague has predominantly occurred in rural and semi-rural areas of the western U.S., particularly in forests and grasslands inhabited by rodents (Plague, 2015).
+Globally, plague epidemics have been reported in Africa, Asia, and South America.
+In recent years, there has been a notable shift in cases from Asia to Africa, with Madagascar, Tanzania, Mozambique, Malawi, Uganda, and the Democratic Republic of the Congo being particularly affected.
+The reasons for Africa's vulnerability include poor rural communities, financial constraints, and limited access to healthcare, leading to delays in seeking medical attention (Stenseth et al., 2008).

 The deadline is too short to read someone else's essay